-This 12-minute piece may inspire you so much, you'll want your own school to try it -- or something similar.
-If so, consider adding the Let Grow Free Play Club: After school, mixed-age, free play for all, on the playground or in the gym.
-Your kids can get this kind of Vitamin R, too.
+This 12-minute piece may inspire you so much, you'll want your own school to try something similar.
+One place to start is the Let Grow Free Play Club.
+This program is all about after-school mixed-age free play for all -- with no adult intervention.

 The R is for recreation, of course.